About R3

 Dr David Woodward is Reader in Infrastructure Engineering and Director of SABER (Studies Allied to Built Environment Research) at Ulster University.
 He leads the Highway Engineering Research Group (HERG) which specialises in applied research into better understanding of road / runway / race track surface properties and their contribution to the tyre / surface interface.

-Dr David Woodward has been involved in applied research and academic enterprise activities related to aggregates and asphalt materials for the past 37 years.
 During this time, he has developed extensive knowledge of the quarrying and asphalt industries and their products.
 This has highlighted the limitations of standard testing and prompted development of nonstandard lab testing to better predict in-service performance.

 Collaboration with industry, consultant and road authorities has involved areas such as forensic site investigation, identifying the best use of waste streams to helping introduce sustainable technologies.
 He has considerable experience, both in the laboratory and from in-service trials of cold, warm and hot mix asphalt technologies.
 This includes involvement in BBA HAPAS accreditation of Thin Surface Course Systems and High Friction Surfacing systems.